State report reviews broker contracts, health insurance, lunch policy at Buena Regional

 People are also reading…

-The Comptroller’s Office audit in 2020 – which investigated Buena Regional in fiscal years 2016 and 2017– had three findings paired with five recommended corrective actions.
+The 2020 Comptroller’s Office audit, which investigated Buena Regional in fiscal years 2016 and 2017, had three findings paired with five recommended corrective actions.

-The Comptroller report issued Wednesday found Buena Regional fully implemented four of those recommendations and partially implemented the fifth.
+The comptroller's report issued Wednesday found Buena Regional fully implemented four of those recommendations and partially implemented the fifth.

-The recommendation only partially implemented was about transparency in awarding insurance-broker contracts.
-The initial finding in the 2020 audit determined that the district did not file certification with the board when looking to forego formal bidding procedures when awarding a pair of insurance broker contracts in fiscal year 2017.
-It also did not send notices about the contracts to local newspaper.
+The partially implemented recommendation was about transparency in awarding insurance-broker contracts.
+The initial finding in the 2020 audit determined the district did not file certification with the board when looking to forgo formal bidding procedures when awarding a pair of insurance broker contracts in fiscal year 2017.
+It also did not send notices about the contracts to local newspapers.

+ATLANTIC CITY — South Jersey Gas is awarding 20 grants of $1,000 each to winners of its annu…

 Walsh said Buena Regional’s failure to fully implement his office’s recommendation was inefficient and left the district vulnerable to reckless spending decisions.

-“The District created an opportunity for wasteful spending by not requiring brokers to disclose the amount of their fees or commissions in their proposals,” Ward said.
+“The district created an opportunity for wasteful spending by not requiring brokers to disclose the amount of their fees or commissions in their proposals,” he said.

-The district did revise policies requiring health insurance brokers to disclose their commissions and fees from the purchase of health insurance coverage to the later in the process.
-The Comptroller report considered its recommendation on this topic implemented.
+The district did revise policies requiring health insurance brokers to disclose their commissions and fees from the purchase of health insurance coverage to later in the process.
+The comptroller's report considered its recommendation on this topic implemented.
 While those figures were disclosed, this was done via undated letters after the signing of the broker contract.
-This is legal, according the Comptroller’s Office report, but did not adhere to best practices as established by the state Department of Banking and Insurance.
+This is legal, according the comptroller’s report, but did not adhere to best practices as established by the state Department of Banking and Insurance.
 The report also noted that new federal law requires disclosures prior to contract approvals.

-“The District should revise its policies and procedures to ensure that the broker’s commission and financial self-interest are revealed as soon as possible and considered at every step of the procurement process,” the Comptroller report said.
+“The district should revise its policies and procedures to ensure that the broker’s commission and financial self-interest are revealed as soon as possible and considered at every step of the procurement process,” the comptroller's report states.

 “Mileage restrictions can be used to favor certain brokers,” Walsh said.
 “Local governments should avoid these sorts of constraints on competition whenever possible.”